-- (8) All public officers involved in public procurement and disposal of assets shall maintain the highest standards of ethics in their relationships with persons, real or corporate, who seek government commerce whether as a bidder, supplier, contractor or service provider by developing transparent, honest and professional relationships with such persons. - (9) Every public officer involved directly on indirectly in matters of public Procurement and disposal of assets shall: - (a) divest himself of any interest or relationships which are actually

-- or potentially inimical or detrimental to the best interest of Government and the underlining principles of this Law; and - (b) not engage or participate in any commercial transaction involving the State Government, its ministries, extra ministerial departments, corporations, where his capacity as public officer is likely to confer any unfair advantage pecuniary or otherwise on him or any person directly related to him. - (10) Any person engaged in the public procurement and disposal of assets who has assumed, or is a b o u t t o assume, a financial or other business outside business relationship that might involve a conflict of interest, must immediately declare to the authorities any actual or potential interest. - (11) Such a declaration shall be given such consideration at the relevant level as is necessary so that, where it is seen that remedial action is taken, a conflict of interest is present. - (12) A conflict of interest exists where a person:

-- (a) possesses an interest outside his official duties that materially encroaches on the t i m e o r attention which should otherwise be devoted to affairs of government; - (b) possesses a direct or indirect interest in or relationship with a bidder, supplier, contractor or service provider that is inherently unethical or that may be implied or construed to be, or make possible personal g a in due to the person's ability to influence dealings; - (c) entertains relationships which are unethical, rendering his attitude partial toward the outside for personal reasons or otherwise inhibit the impartiality of the person's business judgments; - (d) places by acts or omissions the procuring entity he represents or the Government In an equivocal, embarrassing or ethically questionable position; - (e) entertains relationships compromising the reputation or integrity of the procuring entity he represents or the government; - (f) receives benefits by taking personal advantage of an opportunity that properly belongs
+- (8) All public officers involved in public procurement and disposal of assets shall maintain the highest standards of ethics in their relationship with persons real or corporate who seek Government commerce whether as a bidder, supplier, contactor or service provider by developing transparent, honest and professional relationships with such persons. - (9) Every public officer involved directly or indirectly in matters of public procurement and disposal of assets shall: - (a) divest himself of any interest or relationships which are actually or potentially inimical or detrimental to the best interest of Government and the underlining principles of this Law; and - (b) not engage or participate in any commercial transaction involving the State Government, its ministries, extra-ministerial departments, corporations where his capacity as public officer is likely to confer any unfair advantage pecuniary or a otherwise on him any person directly related to him. - (10) Any person engaged in the public procurement and disposal of assets who has assumed, or is about to assume, a financial or other business outside business relationship that might involve a conflict of interest, must immediately declare to the authorities any actual or potential interest. - (11) Such a declaration shall be given such consideration at the relevant level as is necessary so that, where it is seen that remedial action is taken, a conflict of interest is present. - (12) A conflict of interest exists where a person: - (a) possesses an interest outside his official duties that materially encroaches on the time or attention which should otherwise be devoted to the affairs of Government: - (b) possesses a direct or indirect interest in or relationship with a bidder, supplier, contractor or service provider that is inherently unethical or that may be implied or, constructed to be, or make possible personal gain due to the person's ability to influence dealings: - (c) entertains relationships which are unethical, rendering his attitude partial toward the outsider for personal reasons or otherwise inhibit the impartiality of the person's business judgment; - (d) places by acts or omissions the procuring entity he represents or the Government in an equivocal, embarrassing or ethically questionable position; - (e) entertains relationships compromising the reputation or integrity of the procuring entity he represents or the Government; - (f) receives benefits by taking personal advantage of an opportunity that properly belongs to the procuring entity he represents or the Government;

-- to the procuring entity he represents or the Government; - (g) creates a source of personal revenue or advantage by using public property which comes into his hands either in the course of his work or otherwise; and - (h) discloses confidential information being either the property of his procuring entity the Government or a supplier, contractor or service provider to unauthorized persons. - (13) A person involved in the disposal of assets, shall not either by a third party or by himself be interested in any manner in buying directly or indirectly these assets and shall not have or obtain any type of advantage or revenue from the disposal for a period of three years after the disposal. - 61.
-(1) Any natural person not being a public officer who contravenes any provision of this Law, commits an offence and is liable on conviction to a term of imprisonment not less than two (2) calendar years but not exceeding five (5) calendar years without an option of fine.
+- (g) creates a source of personal revenue or advantage by using public property which comes into his hands either in course of his work or otherwise; and - (h) discloses confidential information being either the property of his procuring entity, the Government or to a supplier, contractor or service provider or to unauthorized persons. - (13) A person involved in the disposal of assets, shall not either by a third party or by himself be interested in any manner in buying directly or indirectly these assets and shall not have or obtain any type of advantage or revenue from the disposal, for a period of three years after the disposal.